Frequently Asked Questions

 In our experience, the vast majority of donor families and recipients find it meaningful to correspond and connect with one another.
 However, we want to provide some considerations to help prepare you for possibilities that may be distressing or difficult.

-• Recipients need an organ transplant because they are very ill.
-As a result, there is always a possibility that a recipient may become ill again or experience rejection of the organ, either of which could lead to their death.
-The death of a recipient may cause significant distress for a donor family, and they may feel like they are experiencing another loss.
+- Recipients need an organ transplant because they are very ill.
+As a result, there is always a possibility that a recipient may become ill again or experience rejection of the organ, either of which could lead to loss of organ function or even death.
+This may cause significant distress for a donor family, and they may feel like they are experiencing another loss.

 What should I write in my letter?